 In one episode of Slayers, Xellos made a vegetable stew so noxious, the ingredients were screaming in pain...
 Taking part of a cooking competition though, he thought the whole idea was to kill the competition.

-In the The Adventures of Tintin story Flight 714, when Captain Haddock is given a glass of health tonic by an eccentric millionaire, he dumps it onto a Ficus.
+In the Tintin story Flight 714, when Captain Haddock is given a glass of health tonic by an eccentric millionaire, he dumps it onto a Ficus.
 The plant immediately starts dropping its leaves.

 Papa Smurf once had an experiment with a daisy gone awry.